Skip to main content

 Probationary Periods

-Probationary periods are permitted up to four months in indefinite contracts and half the contract period in fixed-term contracts.
-During the probationary period, 15 days' notice is required to terminate the employment relationship.
+Probationary periods are permitted up to four months.
+For fixed term contracts up to 8 months in duration, the probationary period may not be longer than half of the contract's term.
+During the probationary period, a 15 day notice period is required to terminate a Worker.

 Sick Leave